 This was no casual handover of a bag of coins – it was the structured placing of kingdom assets into a trusted channel for impact.
-Imagine the journey of the giver – a gentle nudge from the Holy Spirit, followed by a season of wrestling, doubts, and prayer, followed by a few weeks of action to make the gift a reality.
-Then, finally, the formal handover of proceeds to the Apostles, to fuel the church’s growth.
+Imagine the journey of the giver – a gentle nudge from the Holy Spirit followed by a season of wrestling, doubts, and prayer.
+Then that would be followed by a few weeks of action to make the gift a reality.
+Finally, the formal handover of proceeds to the Apostles would fuel the church’s growth.

 We can also infer from Chapters 5-6 that there was a structured, daily distribution of food to the needy in the community.
 From 1 Timothy 5:9, we learn that the early church even developed fairly sophisticated rules about eligibility.